svaarala/duktape/doc/error-objects.rst

   other errors too).

 * **Actual callstack entries (activations) leading up to the error**.
-These may be Duktape/C and Ecmascript functions.
-The functions have a varying set of properties: for example, Ecmascript functions have both a ``.name`` and a ``.fileName`` property by default, while Duktape/C functions don't.
+These may be Duktape/C and ECMAScript functions.
+The functions have a varying set of properties: for example, ECMAScript functions have both a ``.name`` and a ``.fileName`` property by default, while Duktape/C functions don't.
 It's possible to add and remove properties after function creation.